ahmedash95/deep-symbols/readme.md

     }
 }
 ```
-What this plugin, it would show you all the members and inherited members of the class you are currently in.
+With this plugin, it would show you all the members and inherited members of the class you are currently in.

 <img src="preview.png">